Clinics

 The PBSP Law and Power Externship seminar carries four credits, beginning with a one-week, full-time intensive grounding, and then meeting for two hours weekly during the remaining portion of the twelve-week program.

-The seminar will focus on an exploration of what it means to be a lawyer working for racial and economic justice.
-We will explore different conceptions of social justice lawyering and the tensions among them.
-We will engage a range of materials, workshops, discussions and simulations designed to help students engage with philosophical and practical questions about lawyering, the lawyer’s role in social movements, community organizing and social change work itself.
-We will dig into questions about social change dynamics as well: the dynamics of movement moments and uprising, the role of structured organizations, and what is involved in building people’s organizations with the capacity to secure meaningful social change.
-Students will get an introduction to different roles attorneys play in social change work and will meet a number of attorneys and activists with different experiences of social change lawyering.
+The seminar will focus on an exploration of what it means to be a lawyer working for justice.
 Students will also delve into practical questions and skill development activities to help ground their lives as lawyers working for change.
-The curriculum does presume some commitment to or interest in the role that attorneys can play in supporting social change movements or collective social justice work, but we hope that the content will be useful and interesting to students regardless of their employment plans.
+The curriculum does presume some commitment to, or interest in, the role that attorneys can play in supporting social change movements, but we hope that the content will be useful and interesting to students regardless of their employment plans.

 Fieldwork

-The fieldwork component is the central focus of the PBSP Law and Power Externship, representing 10 credits.
+The fieldwork component is the central focus of the PBSP Law and Power Externship.
+Students will work with one or more attorneys in the particular non-profit, in consultation with the professor.
 Students should include information in their applications about their interest in particular experiences and career directions so that these may be taken into account when assigning fieldwork placements.
-(For more information about the fieldwork assignment process, please see “Additional Information” section below.)
-Students will work with one or more attorneys in the particular non-profit, in consultation with Professor Andrew Friedman.
+The fieldwork assignment process will occur after students accept their clinic offer.

 Qualifications for Applicants